 What is a closing balance?

-But it’s worth noting that there’s a couple of key differences between closing balances in banking and closing balances in accounting.
-Here’s a closer look at what that means.
+It’s worth noting that there’s a couple of key differences in the meaning of closing balances for banking and closing balances for accounting.
+Here’s a closer look at what that means:

-In banking, closing balances are really simple: it’s the positive or negative bank balance at the end of a certain period, whether that’s a day, month or year.
+In banking, the definition of closing balance is really simple: it’s the positive or negative bank balance at the end of a certain period, whether that’s a day, month or year.
 Because of this, it’s also easy to calculate – all you need to do is check your bank statement.
 You can usually find your closing balance listed at the top of your bank statements, letting you know how much money you have available.

 One of the reasons this closing balance might be different to a closing balance in accounting has to do with outstanding transactions.
 Although your bank closing balance might not account for any outstanding transactions, these transactions would be included in your accounting closing balance.